 Administrative Penalties: You will be required to install an ignition interlock on all vehicles you drive for 18 months.
 For a second offense, you will be required to install an ignition interlock for 2 years.
 Your license will be suspended and for a second or subsequent offense, you will face administrative hearings where you will have your license revoked for up to 12 months.

-Aggravated DUI – A Felony
+AZ Aggravated DUI – A Felony

-Until now we have been analyzing Arizona’s misdemeanor DUI laws, but there are actually some felony drinking and driving laws on the books in Arizona as well.
+Until now, we have been analyzing Arizona’s misdemeanor DUI laws.
+But there are actually some felony drinking and driving laws on the books in Arizona as well.
 Aggravated DUI is when someone:

 - Commits a DUI while their license is suspended, revoked or canceled;